Gilmore v. Gonzales

 Gilmore v.
 Gonzales, 435 F.3d 1125 (9th Cir.
-2006), was a lawsuit filed by John Gilmore against various United States executive and independent agencies and departments, and United Airlines.
+2006), was a lawsuit filed by John Gilmore against various United States executive and independent agencies and departments, and against United Airlines.
 Gilmore claimed that being required to show identification in order to travel by plane inside the country is an unconstitutional restriction of his rights to travel, to petition government, and to speak anonymously.
 Gilmore also complained about being subject to "secret law," when the airlines and government refused to show the directive under which they were requesting ID.

 The district court and Ninth Circuit Court of Appeals sided against Gilmore, holding there was no constitutional violation because air passengers could still travel without identification if they instead underwent the more stringent "secondary screening" search.
 While the court saw the Security Directive in camera, the public still has not been permitted to see the text.

 Gilmore petitioned for certiorari to the U.S. Supreme Court, but in January 2007 the court declined to hear the case.
 As a result, the case is precedent for the Court of Appeals for the Ninth Circuit.